 In September 2020, the U.S. Department of Labor announced an update on the overtime rule, which remains in effect.
 This update made 1.3 million previously ineligible workers eligible for overtime.
 The new rules increased the minimum salary requirement for administrative, professional, and executive exemptions from $455 to $684 per week, or $35,568 per year, on January 1, 2020.
 Additionally, employers are now allowed to include non-discretionary bonuses, commissions, and incentive payments to satisfy up to 10 percent of the salary requirement, as long as the employer pays them annually at the minimum.

 Changes to Federal Overtime Rules were announced in May 2016 and went into effect on December 1, 2016.
 The rule raised the pay threshold for overtime protections from $455 to $913 per week.
 However, on August 31, 2017, a federal district court in Texas ruled that the Department of Labor exceeded its authority in raising the salary threshold, invalidating the rule.
 As a result, the salary threshold for overtime protections remains at $455 per week.
 Small business owners should consult with legal counsel for the latest information on overtime regulations under the Fair Labor Standards Act.

 Recent changes to Federal Overtime Rules are taking small business owners by surprise and will force many to change their payroll operations.
-The change, which was announced on May 18, will go into effect on December 1, 2016 and expand overtime protections to an estimated 4.2 million workers.
+Announced on May 18, 2016, the rule change will go into effect on December 1, 2016, and expand overtime protections to an estimated 4.2 million workers.